-Scott then moved to a Sutton Coldfield based production company, climbing the ranks to become Staff Director and Live Show-caller on many productions with the likes of Ricky Gervais, Cliff Richard, Bruce Forsyth and the legendary Timmy Mallet! – in addition to having the pleasure of filming at venues ranging from Abbey Road to 10 Downing Street.
+Moving on to a Sutton Coldfield based production company, Scott began climbing the ranks.
+Over time becoming Staff Director and Live Show-caller on many productions.
+Working with the likes of Ricky Gervais, Cliff Richard, Bruce Forsyth and the legendary Timmy Mallet!
+And also having the pleasure of filming at a range of notable venues, from Abbey Road to 10 Downing Street.

 John Brown Jnr

 Following a 3 year party at the University of Lincoln, John spent a year or so at a video and events agency in the West Midlands.
 Before, finding his way through the smoke to “that London”.

 John spent a few years with a couple of media agencies before joining BBC Worldwide as Video and DVD Producer/Editor.
 Creating content for shows such as Little Britain, Mad Dogs, Doctor Who and Being Human.
 After 7 years he returned to the West Midlands to work for national vet charity PDSA as their in-house Video Producer.